How to Drive on Motorways in Ireland

 Always make sure you leave enough distance between your vehicle and the vehicle in front so that you can stop safely.
 In dry conditions, use the two-second rule – make sure that two seconds have elapsed between the vehicle in front passing a specific point, and your vehicle getting to it.
 When the road is wet, make sure you are four seconds behind.

 On some motorways (for example the M50), there is an extra lane known as the auxiliary lane.
-It’s separated from the main carriageway by road markings that are closer together than the broken white lines that divide the other lanes and it links the motorway’s off- and on-ramps.
-It enables traffic to prepare to exit the motorway well in advance of a junction, and it also gives extra room for merging traffic to join the main carriageway.
+It’s to the left of the main lanes, and separated from the main carriageway by road markings that are closer together than the broken white lines that divide the other lanes.
+It links the motorway’s on- and off-ramps between two junctions, and enables traffic to prepare to exit the motorway well in advance of a junction.
+It also gives extra room for merging traffic to join the main carriageway.